KS1/HW09-READMEGenerator-Notworking/output/README.md

 # README Generator
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 ## Description

-Generate a README file based on user input.
+ This program generates a README file using the command line interface
+      and Node.js dynamically.

-      Runs in the terminal and prompts the user for information, which is then populated to a README template.
+      Runs in the terminal and prompts the user for information, which is then populated in README file.
 ## Table of Contents
 * [Installation](#Installation)
 * [Usage](#Usage)